NutriSource Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, NutriSource Grain Free appears to be an above-average dry dog food.
+Judging by its ingredients alone, NutriSource Grain Free Dog Food looks like an above average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-When you consider the protein-boosting effect of the pea and sunflower meal ingredients, this looks like the profile of a kibble containing a below-average amount of meat.
+When you consider the protein-boosting effects of the pea products, sunflower and alfalfa meals, flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-NutriSource is a grain-free dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+NutriSource Grain Free Dog Food is a plant-based kibble using a moderate amount of named meats and meat meals and fish as its main sources of animal protein, thus earning the brand 4 stars.

 Those looking for a quality wet food from the same company may wish to visit our review of NutriSource canned dog food.